dmbarbour/awelon/AboutABC.md

         #2#3/*-  (-2/3)
         #123/00/ (1.23)

 ABC is not rich in math, nor especially efficient at it.
-High performance graphical or scientific computing will often be handled indirectly, with support of external resources.
-Rich math is better modeled symbolically than directly evaluated.
+High performance graphical or scientific computing should often be handled indirectly, modeled symbolically and compiled for OpenCL or GPU.
+I imagine that, eventually, widely used math operations will be well supported by ABCD.

 *NOTE:* Awelon project systems shall generally track dimensionality properties for numbers.
 Doing so offers pretty good semantic content and safety, and nicely fit structural types.
 There are no primitives for this; just convention.
 See AboutAO for more.